I’m thinking about leading a BTB Community Group. What are the first steps I should take?

 OK, I’ve taken all the steps listed above, and I’m ready to lead a group.
 Now what do I do?

-Request to join the BTB Group Leaders Facebook group where you can glean a wealth of wisdom from experienced group leaders.
+Request to join the BTB Community Group Leaders Community in BTB Connect where you can glean a wealth of wisdom from experienced group leaders.

 Find at least two trusted friends or ministry partners to pray for you, your co-leader, and your group.
 Prayer support is essential.